Offshore vs onshore: Advantages and disadvantages

 Offshore vs onshore: The difference between onshore and offshore outsourcing

-In outsourcing, clients (partner companies) don’t really get to wholly control the process of which jobs are done.
+In outsourcing, clients (partner companies) don’t get to wholly control the process of which jobs are done.

-In onshore outsourcing, partner companies will outsource their tasks to BPO agencies inside their country.
-On the other hand, offshore outsourcing means that businesses outsource their jobs to service providers outside of the country.
+On the other hand, offshore outsourcing means businesses outsource their jobs to service providers outside the country.

 It’s not an easy task to manage any teams, much less if they are a distributed workforce.
 But most team managers don’t fret about it—instead, they channel that energy into making a productive environment.